 Türkiye is located in a structurally complex area where the Eurasian and African plates collided during Cretaceous to Eocene times.
 The Anatolian Plateau is sandwiched between these continents.
 Southeast Anatolia is on the northernmost edge of the Arabian plate and Black Sea region is situated on the southern part of the Eurasian plate.
 Owing to this collision, several onshore and offshore geological basins have formed.
 To date, the Southeast Anatolian Basin, Thrace Basin, Adana Basin and Black Sea Basin have been found to contain hydrocarbons.
 Deformation occurred during the collision and several structural traps developed.
 Producing formations in south-east Anatolia mainly comprise carbonates with low porosity, but relatively high permeability owing to their fractured nature.
-The reservoir rocks in the Thrace Basin mainly comprise sandstones with low permeability.
-The depleted gas fields in the Thrace Basin and oil reservoirs in south-east Türkiye could have potential for geological storage of hydrogen.
+The reservoir rocks in the Thrace Basin and oil reservoirs in south-east Türkiye could have potential for geological storage of hydrogen.